nebulab/playbook/how-we-work/tool.md

 - files ([Drive](https://drive.google.com)).

-In order to use these services (after being provided with a @nebulab.it account) you can follow [this processes](http://support.apple.com) to install them locally on your Mac.
+In order to use these services (after being provided with a @nebulab.it account) you can follow [these processes](http://support.apple.com) to install them locally on your Mac.

 Of these services, pay specific attention to calendars and contacts, where you can find various information about useful contacts (clients, freelancers, etc.) and appointments.